Tomoki-Shirai210/data_processing/GEBCO2022/README.md

 You can download the GEBCO global elevation data: https://www.gebco.net/data_and_products/gridded_bathymetry_data/

+## Example:
-## Example: Plesase see the attached picture
+Plesase see the attached picture.
+The shaded values are elevation in [m].
 ![elv_30-35](https://user-images.githubusercontent.com/84554010/188616191-ead6f215-200e-4287-9a9d-8921b9134681.png)